PRP IN GENEVA

 • Autoimmune diseases.

-• The presence of skin lesions or active infections on the areas to be treated.
+• Presence of skin lesions or active infections on the treatment areas.

 photo of PRP session

-The tube used is a medical device that has been certified for medical use in Europe and the United States.
-United States.
+The tube used is a medical device certified for use in Switzerland, Europe, and the United States.

-The tube containing the blood is then placed in a centrifuge, which separates the blood components to isolate platelet-rich plasma and platelet growth factors.
+The tube containing the blood is then placed in a centrifuge to separate the blood components and isolate the plasma rich in platelets and growth factors.

-The PRP is then taken.
-The area to be treated is disinfected.
+The PRP is then collected.
+The treatment area is disinfected.

-Multiple injections are made into the dermis using a mesotherapy gun.
+Multiple injections are made into the dermis using a mesotherapy injection gun.
 The session is painless.

-The initial treatment involves three sessions, one month apart.
+The initial treatment plan includes three sessions spaced one month apart.
 Maintenance treatment involves two sessions per year.

-The results of PRP treatment for hair are encouraging.
-Patients see a reduction in hair loss from the very first sessions and regrowth of stronger, thicker hair over time.
-As the hair cycle is fairly long, the results are visible three months after the session and are optimal at six months.
-The effects can last up to a year or more.
-To maintain the results, maintenance sessions are required.
-PRP is particularly effective for people suffering from androgenetic alopecia or hair thinning linked to stress or other factors.
+The results of PRP treatment for hair are promising.
+Patients notice a reduction in hair loss from the first sessions and stronger, thicker regrowth over time.
+Since the hair cycle is quite long, results are visible three months after the session and optimal at six months.
+Effects may last up to a year or more.
+Maintenance sessions are recommended.
+PRP is particularly effective for people suffering from androgenetic alopecia or hair thinning related to stress or other factors.

-For rejuvenation, patients describe smoother, softer, younger-looking skin after several sessions.
+For rejuvenation, patients describe smoother, softer, and younger-looking skin after several sessions.

-The first results are generally visible after a few weeks, with gradual improvement over several months.
+The benefits include improved skin elasticity, a more radiant complexion, reduced fine lines, and denser skin on the face, neck, décolleté, and hands.
+The first results are generally visible after a few weeks, with progressive improvement over several months.
 Maintenance sessions are recommended.

 photo results mesotherapy Geneva

-It is important to report any medication you are taking, as unpleasant reactions have been observed when certain medicines, particularly Roaccutane, are taken.
+It is important to mention any medication intake, as some adverse reactions have been observed when taking certain drugs, particularly Roaccutane.

 Reviews of PRP for hair loss are positive.
-Many patients describe a noticeable improvement in hair density and quality after just a few sessions.
-They particularly appreciate the fact that they are using their own blood.
+Many patients report a noticeable improvement in hair density and quality after a few sessions.
+They particularly appreciate using their own blood.
+However, results may vary from person to person, and several sessions are often necessary to observe significant improvements.
+Overall, patient satisfaction is high.

-Reviews of PRP for skin rejuvenation are also positive.
+Reviews of PRP for facial rejuvenation are also positive.
 Many patients note a significant improvement in skin texture and firmness, as well as a reduction in wrinkles and fine lines.
-Patients appreciate the natural, autologous nature of this treatment.
-Results are variable, as with any treatment, but the majority of patients express a high level of satisfaction, highlighting the absence of social exclusion and the progressive benefits observed over the course of the sessions.
+Patients appreciate the natural and autologous nature of this treatment.
+Results vary, as with any treatment, but most patients express high satisfaction, highlighting the absence of social downtime and the progressive benefits observed over the course of several sessions.

 Who is the PRP intended for?